jackgrahamgit/ga4-ecommerce-android-app/README.md

 ## Connect the app to your Google Analytics 4 property

-You need to add an Android app data stream to your property to collect data from the Android app in your Analytics property.
-Once you connect the app to your property, we recommend you [enable debug mode](https://developers.devsite.corp.google.com/analytics/devguides/collection/ga4/debug?technology=apps#android) so you can see the ecommerce events in your property in realtime.
+To collect data from the app in your Analytics property, add an Android app data stream to your property.
+Once you connect the app to your property, [enable debug mode](https://developers.devsite.corp.google.com/analytics/devguides/collection/ga4/debug?technology=apps#android) so you can see the ecommerce events in your property in realtime.

 To connect the app to your property: